 CHESHIRE COUNTY TREATMENT COURT MISSION STATEMENT

-The mission of the Cheshire County Superior Drug Court (CCDC) is to enhance public safety, reduce recidivism and rehabilitate felony level offenders who have a substance use disorder.
+The mission of the Cheshire County Treatment Court (CCTC) is to enhance public safety, reduce recidivism and rehabilitate felony level offenders who have a substance use disorder.
 This is accomplished by providing a judicially supervised, community based, comprehensive treatment program including evidence based practices that follow the 10 key components of drug court in order to empower the individual to develop a substance free and law-abiding lifestyle in a fiscally responsible manner.

-The target population of the drug court program is felony level offenders who have a chronic and progressive legal history that directly or indirectly involves their negative relationship to chemical substances and/or a substance abuse-related violation of probation.
+The target population of the treatment court program is felony level offenders who have a chronic and progressive legal history that directly or indirectly involves their negative relationship to chemical substances and/or a substance abuse-related violation of probation.
 All participants are assessed using evidence based assessment tools to determine if they are high risk/high need.
 Participants must be residents of Cheshire County with the cognitive/physical ability to participate in the program.
 Those candidates with serious medical conditions outside the resources of the program or mental health symptoms that are not reasonably stabilized shall not be eligible.
 At the discretion of the drug court team, an applicant may be denied admission if the admission of the applicant would significantly adversely affect another participant’s recovery.

 • Cheshire County residents